danilofuchs/ForceTouchPlayer/README.md

 You know what this means?
 They created a _speaker_

 Well, not really, but we can make it sound like one

-## Jukebox

-- Twinkle Twinkle Little Star™
-- Tetris Theme A™
-- Happy Birthday to You™

-(that's it)

 ## Contributing